CYBORG: Blending Human Saliency Into the Loss Improves Deep Learning: Online Annotation Tool

 \section{Online Annotation Tool}

-Fig. \ref{fig:annot_tool} show a screenshot from the tool used to collect the human annotation data as described in Section 4 of the main paper.
+Fig. \ref{fig:annot_tool} shows a screenshot from the tool used to collect the human annotation data, as described in Section 4 of the main paper.
 An example pair of face images is shown, where the right image is fake.
-The subject classifying this particular pair of images answered the prompt question correctly by picking the right image as being a fake image.
-Green highlights correspond to user annotations as to what regions in the image led them to the classification decision.
+The subject classifying this particular pair of images answered the prompt question correctly by picking the right image as being fake.
+Green highlights correspond to ``salient'' regions annotated by the user as to which part(s) of the image led to their classification decision.